lazikoly/lazikoly/README.md

 HII HELLOO!! uu can call me lazy or to make ur life easier, laz is perfectly fine aswell! 😼😼

 this is mainly for ponytown so if ur snoopin for more about me in general,, check out my strawpage!
-(ITS FINALALY DONE 😭😭)

 ✦ . 　⁺ 　 . ✦ . 　⁺ 　 . ✦ * ✦ . 　⁺ 　 . ✦ . 　⁺ 　 . ✦

-💥 16💥
+💥16💥

 i use tonetags unless its established when/when not im joking w/ homies